Adventure WV Orientation Experiences

 - Do I need to register for RPTR 140?

-- Does my Adventure WV Orientation Trip count as a freshman seminar?
+- Does my Adventure WV Orientation program count as a freshman seminar?

 Rules & Expectations

-- Are there any items that are prohibited on Orientation Trips?
+- Are there any items that are prohibited on Orientation Programs?

 - Why can’t I bring my cell phone or MP3 player?